Connor Cook: Cincinnati Bengals

 Cook was signed by the Cincinnati Bengals to their practice squad on November 5, 2018.

 Detroit Lions

 On January 1, 2019, Cook signed a reserve/future contract with the Detroit Lions.
-In June 2019, the Lions released Cook and signed Quarterback David Fales.
+In June 2019, Cook was released after the team signed David Fales.

 Houston Roughnecks

-Cook was drafted in the 1st round with the second pick of the 2020 XFL Draft by the Houston Roughnecks.
+Cook was selected by the Houston Roughnecks of the XFL in the first round with the second pick of the 2020 XFL draft.
 However, Cook lost the quarterback competition to assigned player P.J.
 Walker and assumed the backup position.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+Cook had his contract terminated when the league suspended operations on April 10, 2020.